wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-spark-install.md

 ###<a name="sparkshell"></a>Use the Spark shell to run interactive queries
 Perform the following steps to run Spark queries from an interactive Spark shell.
 In this section, we run a Spark query on a sample data file (/example/data/gutenberg/davinci.txt) that is available on HDInsight clusters by default.

-1. From the Azure Management Portal, enable Remote Desktop for the cluster you created with Spark installed, and then remote into the cluster.
-For instructions, see [Connect to HDInsight clusters using RDP](/documentation/articles/hdinsight-administer-use-management-portal-v1#rdp).
+1. From the Azure portal, enable Remote Desktop for the cluster you created with Spark installed, and then remote into the cluster.
+For instructions, see [Connect to HDInsight clusters using RDP](/documentation/articles/hdinsight-administer-use-management-portal-v1/#rdp).

 2. In the Remote Desktop Protocol (RDP) session, from the desktop, open the Hadoop command line (from a desktop shortcut), and navigate to the location where Spark is installed; for example, **C:\apps\dist\spark-1.2.0**.